JoinColony/colonyJS/README.md

-🎪 Colony TypeScript
+🎪 Colony TypeScript libraries

 [![Discord](https://img.shields.io/discord/562263648173555742)](https://discord.gg/feVZWwysqM)

-# The Colony TypeScript packages
+# The Colony TypeScript libraries

 We are providing the following packages in this monorepo: